-Sambhulingeswara Kalyanotsavam is another Andhra Pradesh temple festival, celebrated during Mahasivaratri for five days.
+Sambhulingeswara Kalyanotsavam: It is another temple festival of Andhra Pradesh, celebrated during Mahashivaratri for five days.
 On the first day, Prabhas are come out in procession.
-Cash, silver and gold ornaments, coconuts, fruits and flowers are offered to the Lord, along with cows and calves, tying - them to the Dhwajasthambha in fulfillment of their vows.
-It is believed that childless women who perform Sambhulingeswara Kalyanotsavam for five days, wearing wet clothes, would surely be blessed with children.
+Cash, silver and gold ornaments, coconuts, fruits and flowers are offered to the Lord, along with cows and calves, tying them to the Dhwajasthambha in fulfilment of their vows.
+It is believed that childless women, who perform Sambhulingeswara Kalyanotsavam for five days, wearing wet clothes, would surely be blessed with children.
 Fasting and Jagaranam are also observed.
 A large five-day fair including cattle fair is held near the temple.
-Yellaramma Jatara is another Andhra Pradesh temple festival, celebrated in Yellaramma temple in Tanuku Taluk of West Godavari district.